 - Difficulty swallowing (may prefer softer foods, which can decay teeth)

 - Teeth erosion and sensitivity

 - Cracked lips

 HOW DO YOU TREAT XEROSTOMIA:

 Treating xerostomia depends on its causes.
-It is important to discuss this in depth with your dentist and make them aware of your lifestyle, family and medical history.
-They may recommend some or all of the available treatments to reduce the uncomfortable symptoms and to protect teeth and gums, such as:
+It is important to discuss this in-depth with your dentist and make them aware of your lifestyle, family and medical history.
+They may recommend some or all of the available treatments to reduce the uncomfortable symptoms and to protect teeth and gums, such as oral health tips:

 - Drinking more tap water